BenjaminFourmaux/ServiceDown-nodejs-api/README.md

 and enjoy !

 ### Use
-Use the function ``getServiceStatus()`` in a asynchronous callback, with the service name to get the service status.
+Use the function ``getServiceStatus()`` in a asynchronous callback, with the service name to get the service status and the country (by default is .com pinged).
 ```
 (async () => {
-  serviceStatus = await API.getServiceStatus("facebook");
+  serviceStatus = await API.getServiceStatus("facebook", "fr");
 }) ()
 ```
 You received a JSON responce :